A Reluctant Spouse: When Only One Partner Wants to Adopt

 If you are feeling particularly stuck, visit a therapist to help with communication, and if applicable, choose one that understands infertility issues.
 It’s not always easy to find a counselor with this expertise, but we’ve provided some suggestions on our Coping with Infertility Grief page.

 As hard as it may be, give your partner time.
 Each of us has a different speed and style for processing grief and making decisions.
 If you are totally committed to him or her regardless of whether you ever become parents, say so.
 If not, talk with a therapist before you issue an ultimatum.

 Ultimately, you should not try to force (or coerce or guilt) your spouse into something as major as becoming a parent.
 It likely won’t be effective since during the home study the social worker will delve into each of your reasons for wanting to adopt.
 And though it can be faked during the interview with the social worker, every child deserves to be truly wanted by both parents.

 P.S.
-Check out our video on The Reluctant Spouse-What to do When Only One Wants to AdoptImage credit: purplemattfish
+Check out our video on The Reluctant Spouse-When One Partner is Hesitant to AdoptImage credit: Naomi